Get started - it's free!

 What is Intune posture integration?

-• Match Intune devices with corresponding devices in your tailnet, based on the serial number associated with a device.
+2. Matches Intune devices to devices in your tailnet based on serial numbers.

 Attribute keyDescriptionAllowed values